The whole school curriculum intent

-Students are taught in 5 sixty-minute lessons during the day.
-Periods 1 and 2 and periods 3 and 4 are taught as double lessons.
-The double lessons have a 15-minute breaktime.
-These are staggered at different times of the double lesson for different year groups.
+Students have 5 lessons per day.
+Periods 1 and 2 and periods 3 and 4 are 2 hours 10 mins in duration with a 15-minute break allocated.
+Period 5 is a 1 hour lesson after lunchtime.
+Breaktimes in the double lessons are staggered for different year groups.
 This enables students to have increased space in social areas and quicker access to our canteen services.

 We currently run a 2-week timetable.

-All students have a 30-minute registration session with their form tutor and form group at lunch time.
+All students have a 30-minute registration session with their form tutor and form group and a 30-minute lunch time.
 Similarly, to breaktimes, lunch time is split to enable students a better lunch time experience.

 8.30 – 10:40 Period 1and 2